Collected Coffee by Fivethousand Fingers, Canada27 June,2016

 Opinion by Richard Baird.

 Collected Coffee is a New York-based coffee subscription service committed to sourcing the world’s best coffee beans, prepared by speciality roasters.
-The service worked with Canadian design studio Fivethousand Fingers to develop a brand identity, which included logo, packaging and web design, that would be perceived as intelligent, cultured and curious to a sophisticated coffee enthusiast.
+The service worked with Canadian design studio Fivethousand Fingers to develop a brand identity, which included logo, packaging, tote bag and web design, that would be perceived as intelligent, cultured and curious to a sophisticated coffee enthusiast.
 This was achieved through a contemporary gallery-like aesthetic of plenty of white space, still life photography and clear product insight, consistently expressed using Calluna, that builds on the curatorial nature of name and service.

 As a subscription service, shelf convention—things such as impact from a distance and traditional value cues like tactile materials and finishes up close—make way for a more restrained approach and value cues based around reduction and a clarity of expression.